sphinx-doc/sphinx/Doc-26/install/index.rst

 The :file:`coff2omf` program comes with the Borland compiler.
 The file :file:`python25.lib` is in the :file:`Libs` directory of your Python installation.
-If your extension uses other libraries (zlib,...) you have to convert them too.
+If your extension uses other libraries (zlib, ...) you have to convert them too.

 The converted files have to reside in the same directories as the normal